Deploy Oracle Blockchain Platform Enterprise Edition on Oracle Kubernetes Engine

 Complete the Istio Install

 Oracle Blockchain Platform Enterprise Edition supports version 1.20.2 and later.
-You must have completed the steps in Install Istio before completing the following.
+You must have completed the steps in Install Istio before running the following commands.

 # Install